 VIII.
-APPEAL PROCESS
+Appeal Process

 - A. Faculty may appeal violation of this policy through their cognizant authority in consultation with the ISO and the Office of Legal Counsel to informally resolve the problem.
 If the issue can't be resolved informally the decision may be appealed to the Office of the Senior Vice President for Academic Affairs or the Vice President for Health Sciences, depending on the department of which the faculty is a member.
-(See PPM XII, XI Procedures) - B. Staff may appeal to their immediate supervisor, according to policy PPM2-9 and then if needed to the supervisor at the next level higher. - C. Students may appeal through the Office of the Dean of Students as outlined in policy PPM-8-10 referenced in Section II of this policy.
+(See Policy and Procedures XII, XI Procedures) - B. Staff may appeal to their immediate supervisor, according to Policy 5-111 and then if needed to the supervisor at the next level higher. - C. Students may appeal through the Office of the Dean of Students as outlined in Policy 6-400 referenced in Section II of this policy.